ClearCase vs. Git: Which VCS Is Better?

 There’s a lot of work required to view a single file.
 And ClearCase is also network-intensive.

 Repository design is another area of division for ClearCase and Git.

 ClearCase repositories are Versioned Object Bases (VOBs).
 While a team might have multiple large VOBs, they’re all considered part of a monolithic codebase.
 The same volume of files (typically used in ClearCase) would require exponentially many repositories in Git.

 This difference in repository design is related to a bigger version control issue.
 Is it better to have a monorepo or multiple repos?

-Webinar on November 19: Should You Break Up With Your Monorepo?
+[Related Webinar: Should You Break Up Your Monolith?]

 There are a lot of benefits to using a monorepo.
 For starters, a monorepo provides a single source of truth for your team.
 This makes it easier to share and reuse code — and collaborate across teams.
 It also simplifies dependency management.
 Plus, you’ll be able to make atomic changes across the whole project.